MassiMart/FLEXPART-WRF_AirIntrusions/README.md

    2) The two vertical boundaries are defined as pressure surface following the results reported in Fueglistaler et al. (2009); bottom bounday fix to 150 hPa, while the top one to 70 hPa.

   ### ai1_thermodyn_computation.f90
-  This subroutine computes several thermodynamic variables at the particle position; in our study it was used to calculate the values  at the particle position before it enters the tropopause/stratosphere (or the PBL/FA).
+  This subroutine computes several thermodynamic variables at the particle position before it enters the tropopause/stratosphere.
   The computed variables are:
   - Potential Vorticity;
   - Vertical Wind Speed;